 - Media must be prepared in such a way that it is sterile prior to being inoculated with a bacterial sample, so that, when a particular type of bacteria is cultured (cultivated) on that medium, it is the only type of bacteria present.

 - Growth media must also provide everything the bacteria need to live and grow, including water, nutrients, and the proper pH.
 Media can be either liquid (nutrient broth) or solid (agar).

 Some media formulations are very specific recipes in which certain ingredients must be present in specific amounts.
 These defined media (also known as synthetic media) are used to grow bacteria that have very particular needs.

-Most clinical cultures do not have such exacting requirements, and can be grown in what is referred to as “complex media”.
+Most clinical cultures do not have such exacting requirements, and can be grown in what is referred to as complex media.
 Complex media are composed of partially digested yeast, beef, soy and additional proteins, in which the exact concentration and composition is unknown.
-In comparison with defined media, which are good for growing bacteria with very particular needs, complex media can be thought of as a crowd-pleaser, suitable for growing many different types of less fastidious microbes.
+In comparison with defined media, which are good for growing picky bacteria, complex media can be thought of as a crowd-pleaser, suitable for growing many different types of less fastidious microbes.

 Tryptic Soy Agar (TSY) is a good all-purpose medium commonly used to grow bacteria in the microbiology laboratory.

 You have free access to materials used in two college-level introductory microbiology courses (8-week & 15-week).
 The Virtual Microbiology Classroom provides a wide range of free educational resources including PowerPoint Lectures, Study Guides, Review Questions and Practice Test Questions.